henry-malinowski/UA2025-HorrorSubclasses/README.md

 # Features
 * Full class and subclass integration in the FoundryVTT compendium system including subclass spell lists.
-* Support for all combinations of the scaling Reanimated Companion stat block
+* Support for all combinations of the scaling Reanimated Companion stat block (Requires the Artificier from a source such as the [Tasha's module](https://foundryvtt.com/packages/dnd-tashas-cauldron))
 * Scaling Spirits from Beyond table integrated and well as double rolling at level 14

 ## Journal View & Compendia